apache/skywalking-website/content/blog/2022-01-28-volcengine-violates-aplv2/index.md

 **We have confirmed this is a distribution of SkyWalking Java agent.**

-We listed several pieces of evidence to prove this here, any readers could compare with the official [SkyWalking source codes](https://github.com/apache/skywalking-java)
+We listed several pieces of evidence to prove this here, every reader could compare with the official [SkyWalking source codes](https://github.com/apache/skywalking-java)

 1. The first and the easiest one is `agent.config` file, which is using the same config keys, and the same config format.